 Keep all appointments with your doctor and the laboratory.
 Your doctor will monitor your symptoms carefully and will probably take your blood pressure and order certain tests to check your body's response to transdermal diclofenac.
 Be sure to tell your doctor how you are feeling so that the doctor can prescribe the right amount of medication to treat your condition with the lowest risk of serious side effects.

 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with transdermal diclofenac and each time you refill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) to obtain the Medication Guide.

 Why is this medication prescribed?

-Transdermal diclofenac is used to treat short-term pain due to minor strains, sprains, and bruises.
+Transdermal diclofenac is used to treat short-term pain due to minor strains, sprains, and bruises in adults and children 6 years of age and older.
 Diclofenac is in a class of medications called nonsteroidal anti-inflammatory drugs (NSAIDs).
 It works by stopping the body's production of a substance that causes pain.